NOTICE: No fireworks allowed in Clausen Springs Wildlife Management Area which includes Clausen Springs Park.

 No metal detecting, snowmobiling, off-road motorcycles, or ATVís allowed per ND Game and Fish.

-2017 Work Plan: A new concrete privy replacing two old wooden privies about midway to the dam and playground equipment will be installed in spring.
+2017 improvements: including replacing two old wooden privies about midway to the dam and playground equipment have been installed.

 2016 improvements included installation of Rural Water, road repairs and adding of an asphalt lift to the loops to the boat landing and campsites.